Career Development Grants

-- Recipients of the grant will be reimbursed, after the project has been completed, through a check or direct deposit issued by University of North Carolina School of the Arts Foundation.
+- Recipients of the grant will be reimbursed, after the project has been completed, through direct deposit (or by check for foreign national students) issued by University of North Carolina School of the Arts Foundation.

-- Use the reimbursement form.
+- Complete and print out the reimbursement form.
 Reimbursement materials should not be stapled.
-Small reimbursement receipts should be taped down on a 8.5 x 11 inch paper (one side of the paper only) with the type of expense listed off to the side (ie food, gas, meals, etc.).
+Small reimbursement receipts should be taped on an 8.5 x 11 inch sheet of paper (one side of the paper only) with the type of expense listed off to the side (i.e., food, gas, meals, etc.).

 - For international travel, applicant is responsible for listing the receipt amount in US Dollars by using www.xe.com.
 Include the conversion sheet with your materials.

 - If you are a foreign national, please complete the foreign national form and include pertinent copies of visa, passport, I-94 departure record, social security copy and I-20 or Form IAP66/DS2019.
 Please note you may be taxed at a rate of 14%.